ayufan/pve-backup-server-dockerfiles/README.md

 proxmox-backup-client-*/proxmox-backup-client.sh
 ```

-## Build on your own / Recompile latest version or master
+## Build on your own / Recompile latest version or main

 Refer to [PROCESS.md](PROCESS.md).